Categories: Featured ArticlesOzone Dental Treatment

 Dentists employ ozone in various ways within their practices:

-1. Disinfection and Sterilization: Ozone gas is used to disinfect dental instruments, surfaces, and treatment areas.
-Ozone’s oxidative properties enable it to penetrate and destroy microorganisms, including bacteria and viruses, effectively sterilizing dental equipment and reducing the risk of cross-contamination between patients
+1. Disinfection: Ozone gas is used to disinfect surfaces and treatment areas.
+Ozone’s oxidative properties enable it to penetrate and effectively destroy microorganisms, disinfect equipment, and reduce the risk of cross-contamination.

-2. Treatment of Dental Caries: Ozone therapy is used in treating dental caries (tooth decay) as an alternative or adjunct to traditional drilling and filling procedures.
-Ozone gas can penetrate tooth structure and inhibit the growth of bacteria responsible for decay, helping to arrest early lesions and preserve healthy tooth structure
+2. Treatment of Dental Caries: Ozone therapy is used to treat dental caries (tooth decay) as an adjunct to traditional drilling and filling procedures.
+Ozone gas can penetrate the tooth structure and inhibit the growth of bacteria responsible for decay, helping to arrest early lesions and preserve healthy tooth structure.

-5. Soft Tissue Therapy: Ozone therapy is employed in treating various oral soft tissue conditions, such as oral ulcers, herpes lesions, and mucositis.
-Ozone gas or ozonated water can be applied topically to oral lesions to accelerate healing, reduce pain, and prevent infection
+4. Soft Tissue Therapy: Ozone therapy is employed in treating various oral soft tissue conditions, such as oral ulcers, herpes lesions, and mucositis.
+Ozone gas or ozonated water can be applied topically to oral lesions to accelerate healing, reduce pain, and prevent infection.

 CALL OUR OFFICE FOR MORE INFORMATION